- Total Investment: 22.300€

 - NGO: Missionary Sisters of St. Francis of Assisi (SFMA)

 - Impact: 45000 beneficiaries

 - PV Installation: 36 panels (9,9 kW)

-- Social Impact: Improvement in hospital service and quality
+- Social Impact: Improvement in quality of hospital service care

 The power supply from the electrical grid in Malawi is chaotic, with continuous and prolonged outages, which is a real challenge for the operation of the hospital, especially in sensitive areas such as operating rooms and laboratories.

-In January of 2019, the EKI Foundation will send a photovoltaic solar installation through the Sevillian NGO, LLAMARADAS DE FUEGO, that will be able to provide uninterrupted electrical service to the operating room, laboratory and ambulatory care room.
-When the material arrives to Lilongue some two months later, EKI personnel will travel there to carry out the installation and commissioning with local personnel from the hospital, Eki will also provide training for the local personnel.
+In January of 2019, trough the iniciative of the NGO AFRICA ACTIVE, the EKI Foundation sent a photovoltaic solar installation through the Sevillian NGO, LLAMARADAS DE FUEGO, that provides uninterrupted electrical service to the operating room, laboratory and ambulatory care room of the Likuni Hospital.
+When the material arrived to Lilongue two months later, EKI personnel traveled there to carry out the installation and commissioning with local personnel from the hospital, Eki also provided training to the local personnel.

-The solar PV installation will offer an electrical backup energy source without interruption that is reliable and clean and it will allow the hospital to offer better health services.
-They currently have an expensive old generator set as there backup energy source.
+The solar PV installation offers an electrical backup energy source without interruption that is reliable and clean and it allows the hospital to offer better health care services.
+They previously relied on a large expensive generator set as there backup energy source.
 The solar installation will also lower the hospital's electricity bill.